Popular Stores

 Inflation Makes It Harder For Americans To Buy A House

 The following figures show that housing sales have been hit since June 2021.
-With mortgage interest rates rising sharply, total existing home sales has turned to negative growth this year.
-Last May, home sales increased 45.5%; a year later, home sales were down 8.6%.
-It can be seen that the enormous growth of mortgage interest rates has a huge impact on the real estate industry, greatly weakening the confidence of people to buy a house.
+With mortgage interest rates rising sharply, total existing home sales have turned to negative growth this year.
+In May of last year, home sales increased 45.5%.
+A year later, home sales were down 8.6%.
+It can be seen that the enormous growth of mortgage interest rates has a huge impact on the real estate industry, greatly weakening buyer confidence.

 Fed Chairman Jerome Powell said at the FOMC meeting that it expects to raise rates by 50 or 75 basis points at the next meeting in July, and rate hikes are likely to continue in 2023.
-There are signs that house buyers are already encountered a financial crisis.
+There are signs that house buyers have already encountered a financial crisis.
 This requires strict management of their household budget and finding ways to save money on necessities.

 References

-1. FRED Economic Data, 30-Year Fixed Rate Mortgage Average in the United States.
+1. FRED Economic Data, "30-Year Fixed Rate Mortgage Average in the United States".

-2. Federal Housing Finance Agency, FHFA HPI Top 100 Metro Area Rankings.
+2. Federal Housing Finance Agency, "FHFA HPI Top 100 Metro Area Rankings".

-3. Wikipedia, 2021–2022 inflation surge.
+3. Wikipedia, "2021–2022 inflation surge".

 Recommended for you